 If so, we recommend you talk about the situation as soon as possible with a pastor, counselor or mentor.

 SPECIAL WARNING Concerning Relational Red Flags:

 In addition, here’s something more you need to work through:

 If any of these caution signs are present in your relationship and you are engaging in sexual intercourse, it is imperative that you terminate the physical intimacy immediately.
 God has your welfare in mind when He forbids sexual connection before marriage.
 The premature bond this type of intimacy creates will make it difficult for you to make needed changes in your relationship or to break it off.

 This article/discussion questions come from the helpful workbook, Preparing for Marriage: Discover God’s Plan for a Lifetime of Love.
 It is written by David Boehi, Brent Nelson, Jeff Schulte, and Lloyd Shadrach.
-Dennis Rainey is the General Editor.
-It is published by Gospel Light.
 There was a LOT more to the chapter on the subject of “Evaluating Your Relationship” that we weren’t able to include in this article.
-A large part of this particular section of the chapter was adapted from the book, How Can I Be Sure?: Questions to Ask Before You Get Married.
+A large part of this particular section of the chapter was adapted from the book, How Can I Be Sure?
+Questions to Ask Before You Get Married.
 This book published by Harvest House Publishers (which is also a terrific book).

 — ALSO —